Azure App Services

 - Business critical apps often require highly scalable, isolated and dedicated environments

 - To accommodate this requirement, you can use the Azure App service Environment

 - Azure App Service Environment can be used to host web apps, mobile apps and API apps that require highly scalable compute resources, isolation and direct virtual network connectivity.

-Are you preparing for Azure interview?
-Then here are latest Azure interview questions
+Are you preparing for the Azure interview?
+Then here are the latest Azure interview questions!